-If a sold loan is derecognised from the balance sheet, field 4 "Allocation of balance sheet items "takes the value O, and it is added/remains on the balance sheet, field 4 "Allocation of balance sheet items" takes the value A. Loans sold during the period (field 9 "Securitisation and loan transfers") are reported using the code LS (loan sale).
+If a sold loan is derecognised from the balance sheet, field 4 "Allocation of balance sheet items "takes the value O, and it is added/remains on the balance sheet, field 4 "Allocation of balance sheet items" takes the value A. Loans sold during the period (field 9 "Securitisation and loan transfers") are reported either using the code "LT" (Loan sale (serviced)) or LS (loan sale (no loan servicing)).

-Similarly to securitisation, the reporting of stock data on sold loans shall continue if the credit institution acts as the servicer of the loan portfolio on behalf of a third party or the loans remain on the credit institution's balance sheet based on IAS39 provisions.
+Similarly to securitisation, the reporting of stock data on sold loans shall continue if the credit institution acts as the servicer of the loan portfolio on behalf of a third party or the loans remain on the credit institution's balance sheet based on IFRS9 provisions.
 In this case, field 9 "Securitisation and loan transfers" takes the value "LH" = Stock of loans sold and serviced.